alexRyan719/playground-m6n8d6vt/MD/seen_in_the_wild.md

 Users are advised to be cautious of unsolicited calls or messages and to consider limiting the visibility of their phone number on LinkedIn or other public platforms.
 """

+# OnlyFans

+1. I have a free subscription to a lady that makes content on there.
+I was contacted by someone pretending to be her on Facebook.
+I looked her up and found her real Facebook profile, which had the same image for the profile picture as this fake account.
+I told the fake account I know they are fake as she would just talk to me with her real profile.
+The fake account said "oh no, this is my private account."

+The way that these services work is the content creator would only use their established social media accounts to conduct business.
+There is no reason to make "a private account" and talk with fans or customers.
+Period.
+I told the fake account that when I find them, I'm not going to go easy on them.
+Maybe even physical violence.
+She continued to argue, so I reported the fake profile and sent a DM to the real artist saying that I had a fake profile contact me.

+2. I had a fake OF account try to get me to subscribe to what looked like a OF account that was using other people's content.
+The description and aspects about it seemed like it was managed by an Indian company that just had a bunch of content of women that didn't work there.
+I reported this profile as well, as the "person" that was pretending to try and sell me content wasn't able to prove their identity.
+I asked for this "woman" to send me a picture with "a-Rye" written on her.
+"She" sent me a poorly photoshopped image of the text "a-Rye"...typed and with a color filled background that they tried to match her skin tone with.
+"She" was a darker skinned lady and the color box that the text was in wasn't a perfect match.
+This was laughably horrible of a job trying to pose as someone else.
+AKA Catfishing.
+The "lady" also tried to do it with a coffee cup by buying a coffee somewhere and photoshopping my alias of "a-Rye" on the coffee cup.
+I just stopped responding and reported the OF profile and explained that I think that profile was stealing content from other creators.